About Destination TEFL

 When you’re getting started in TEFL and deciding which certification to take, one thing to keep in mind is whether or not the course provider is accredited.

 So first of all, what is TEFL accreditation and what does it involve?

 TEFL accreditation is a form of quality assurance.
 An external organisation comes up with a set of standards which it believes providers should adhere to in order to deliver a quality training program.

 The biggest problem with the TEFL industry is the lack of regulation.
 Anyone can create a TEFL course, market and sell it.

 Inevitably, this means that there are hundreds of courses to choose from, many of which are low quality.
 Some are even created as a means of exploiting badly informed potential trainees, with hollow promises of high quality training at rock bottom prices.
 So you can start to see why having a reputable, high quality accreditation behind a course can help both you and the training centre.

-- All Destination TEFL graduates receive a joint certification with ACT who is accredited to TESOL Canada and their TEFL course is endorsed by NCC, Education, UK.
+- All Destination TEFL graduates receive a joint certification with the Asian College of Teachers (ACT) who is accredited by the Accreditation Service for International Schools, Colleges and Universities (ASIC), UK, Education Quality Accreditation Commission (EQAC), Spain and their TEFL course is endorsed by TESOL Canada, Canada and NCC, Education, UK.

 - All Destination TEFL alumni enjoy free access to an exclusive teachers job portal www.teachersjobworld.com to apply to 100’s of jobs globally.